TristanWebber/garage_monitor/esp_rs_std/README.md

 - Create the MQTT client
 - Allow the MQTT client to be accessed by concurrent threads

-Adding the connectivity is an opportunity to move some code out of `main.rs` to keep things tidy, and to explore modules.
+Adding the connectivity is an opportunity to move some code out of `main.rs` to keep things tidy, and to briefly explore modules.

 Drawing on the examples from the `esp_idf_svc` crate documentation, the above steps would be achieved by: